learn-co-curriculum/dsc-running-jupyter-locally/README.md

 Finally, as you continue to navigate the file directory from the command line it can be useful to be able to create new folders.
 To do this, use the **mkdir** command, which stands for **make directory**.
 Try it out with **mkdir NewFolderName**.
 Afterward, use the **ls** command to see that there is indeed a new folder, and if you wish, move into the new folder using the **cd** command.

-## Cloning GitHub repositories and Learn.co lessons
+## Cloning GitHub repositories and Canvas lessons

 You have already read a little bit about GitHub and how it's used to share code.
 Since you can now navigate the file directory using the command line, you're ready to download some course materials from GitHub to your local environment.
 In practice, you will do the following: